Energy-minimizing Mappings of Complex Projective Spaces: Infima of the Energy Functional in Homotopy Classes of Mappings

+\begin{remark} To derive Theorem \ref{white_prop} from \cite[Theorem 1]{Wh1}, note that in \cite{Wh1} maps are defined to be $2$-homotopic if their restrictions to the $2$-skeleton of a triangulation of their domain are homotopic.
+If $F:(N,h) \rightarrow (M,g)$ is a map of a compact Riemannian manifold, it follows from \cite[Theorem 1]{Wh1} that the infimum of the energy in its homotopy class is equal to the infimum in its $2$-homotopy class.
+Although $\R P^{2}$ is not the $2$-skeleton of a triangulation of $\R P^{n}$ (for $n \neq 2$), it is straightforward to check that the union of homotopy classes $\widehat{\Psi}$ in the theorem coincides with the $2$-homotopy class of maps $F \in \Psi$. \end{remark}

-In connection with Theorem \ref{infimum}, one can also infer from \cite[Corollary 1]{Wh1} that the infimum of the energy in a homotopy class of mappings $\Phi$ from $(\C P^{N},g_{0})$ to $(M,g)$ depends only on the induced homomorphism $\Phi_{*}:\pi_{2} (\C P^{N}) \rightarrow \pi_{2}(M)$.
-These observations about the homotopy-theoretic dependence of the infimum do not seem to lead to estimates for the infimal energy in most homotopy classes, although in some cases they imply it is $0$.
-They also do not seem to indicate explicitly how the infimum is determined by the geometry and topology of the spaces in question.
-For homotopy classes of mappings of $(\R P^{3},g_{0})$ however, the infimum of the energy never exceeds the lower bound in (\ref{rpn_inf_ineq_1}) by more than a third:
+In connection with Theorem \ref{infimum}, one can also infer from \cite[Theorem 1]{Wh1} that the infimum of the energy in a homotopy class of mappings from complex projective space to a Riemannian manifold depends only on the induced homomorphism on the second homotopy group.
+These observations about the homotopy-theoretic dependence of the infimum do not seem to lead to explicit estimates for the infimal energy in most homotopy classes, although in some cases they imply it is $0$.
+They also do not seem to indicate explicitly how the infimum is determined by the geometry of the spaces in question.
+For homotopy classes of mappings of real projective $3$-space, however, the following two-sided estimate shows that the infimum never exceeds the lower bound in (\ref{rpn_inf_ineq_1}) by more than a third: